GRA0007/crab.fit/README.md

 2. Run `./deploy.sh` to compile and deploy.

 ### Backend
-1. Deploy the backend `cd crabfit-backend && gcloud app deploy --project=crabfit --version=v1`
+1. In the backend folder `cd crabfit-backend`
-2. Deploy the endpoints service `cd crabfit-backend && gcloud endpoints services deploy swagger.yaml`
+2. Deploy the backend `gcloud app deploy --project=crabfit --version=v1`

 ### Browser extension
 Compress everything inside the `crabfit-browser-extension` folder and use that zip to deploy using Chrome web store and Mozilla Add-on store.